sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 The server does its job as long as its methods are used properly by the client.
 This relates strongly to the pre- and post-conditions that we discussed earlier.
 The client has to use the server's methods in a way that their preconditions hold.
-The server then guarantees that the post-conditions will hold after the method call, i.e., makes sure the method delivers what it promises.
+The server then guarantees that the post-conditions will hold after the method call, i.e. makes sure the method delivers what it promises.

 Note how the pre- and post-conditions of the server forms a contract between the server and the client.